How VA 2.0 Handles Consumer Contact Updates

 SQL Report for Consumer Demographic Updates in VA 2.0

-This example SQL report can be used to identify consumer demographic updates made in VA 2.0 for review as needed.
+This example SQL report identifies consumer demographic updates submitted through VA 2.0.

 SELECT